 The revision of the outlook to stable primarily reflects Fitch's view that downside risks to CA's earnings, capitalisation and asset quality have receded, supported by improved macro-economic prospects in the group's main markets and the strength of CA's stable and diversified business model.
 According to Fitch, CA's ratings reflect the group's very diverse business model, leading franchises in multiple segments, low risk appetite, sound asset quality and profitability, as well as a strong capital position and funding profile.

-Breakdown of 30 G-SIB LT issuer ratings at 02/05/2022
+Breakdown of 30 G-SIB LT issuer ratings at 17/06/2022 (by number of banks)

 Crédit Agricole S.A.'s long-term ratings and 5-year CDS spreads